matikka96/subreddit_scraper/README.md

 # subreddit_scraper

 ## Summary
-The main function of the script is to scan for the cryptocurrency coin mentions in the "CryptoCurrency" subreddit and save data into the file.
+The main function of the script is to scan for the cryptocurrency mentions in the "CryptoCurrency" subreddit and save data into the file.
 Data can then be analyzed or reused for any kind of statistical purpose.
 Program has been built to run on Raspberry Pi Zero autonomously.
 It uploads data and log file on specified Dropbox account so that user can remotely analyze data and check for the errors and malfunctions.

 ## How it works
 Script has been made in python and tested on version 3.5.
 It uses reddit.com and dropbox.com APIs, both of which must be configured before use.
 More about configuration in next chapter.
 Script closes automatically after saving new data and uploading it to Dropbox, so in order for it work continually crontab must be configured.